Huge crowd attends municipal center work session in Oscoda

 Since Furtaw Field – located downtown on US-23 – has been mentioned as one of the possible sites for such a facility, the idea has drawn a mix of opinions from community members.

-Supervisor Aaron Weed also said additional work sessions will be hosted in the future regarding this concept.
+In fact, Supervisor Aaron Weed pointed out that additional work sessions will be hosted in the future regarding this concept.
 This latest session took place in the Warrior Pavilion of Ken Ratliff Memorial Park.

 Rumors Versus Facts:

-Weed dispelled some of the rumors circulating around this topic, one of which is that Furtaw Field has been selected.
+Weed dispelled some of the rumors that have been circulating around this topic, one of which is that Furtaw Field has been selected.
 “The decision has not been made.”

 Should the center be constructed here, though, he said another claim being made is that the Paul Bunyan statue would be removed.